Fdawgs/yh-fhir-listeners/CONTRIBUTING.md

 Prior to submitting a pull request back to the main repository, please make sure you have completed the following steps:

 1. Pull request base branch is set to `master`.
 All pull requests should be forked from and merged back to `master`
-2. Run `npm run lint` to check the code adheres to the defined style and has no errors
+2. Run `npm run lint` to check the code adheres to the defined ESLint style and has no errors
 3. Run `npm run lint:prettier` to run the Prettier code formatter over the code

 Steps 2. is automatically run by a pre-commit hook added by [Husky](https://typicode.github.io/husky/#/).